Tomasi Laulile: BC Lions

 On April 24, 2025, Laulile signed with the BC Lions of the Canadian Football League (CFL).
 He was released on May 11, 2025.

-On May 28, 2025, Laulile was re-signed by the Lions and was placed on their 1-game injured list to begin the 2025 CFL season.
-On Jun 20, 2025, Laulile was assigned to the Lions' practice roster.
-On July 2, 2025, he joined the active roster and soon after made his CFL debut in a win against the Montreal Alouettes.
-On July 26, 2025, Laulile was again placed on the Lions' 1-game injured list.
-He rejoined the active roster on August 6, 2025.
-On September 11, 2025, Laulile was, for a third time, placed on the Lions' 1-game injured list.
-He rejoined the active roster on September 18, 2025.
-On October 3, 2025, Laulile was placed on the Lions' 1-game injured list for the fourth time that season.
-He rejoined the active roster on October 24, 2025.
-On October 31, 2025, Laulile was placed on the Lions' 1-game injured list for a fifth time, in advance of the Western Semifinal game of the 2025 playoffs.
+On May 28, Laulile was re-signed by the Lions and was placed on their one-game injured list to begin the 2025 CFL season.
+On June 20, Laulile was assigned to the Lions' practice roster.
+On July 2, he joined the active roster and soon after made his CFL debut in a win against the Montreal Alouettes.
+On July 26, Laulile was again placed on the Lions' one-game injured list.
+He re-joined the active roster on August 6.
+On September 11, Laulile was, for a third time, placed on the Lions' one-game injured list.
+He re-joined the active roster on September 18.
+On October 3, Laulile was placed on the Lions' one-game injured list for the fourth time that season.
+He re-joined the active roster on October 24.
+On October 31, Laulile was placed on the Lions' one-game injured list for a fifth time, in advance of the Western Semifinal game of the 2025 playoffs and where he remained for the rest of the 2025 postseason.

+On May 15, 2026, Laulile was placed on the Lions' 6-game injured list, prior to the start of the 2026 CFL season.
+He was released on July 29.

+Calgary Stampeders

+On September 16, 2026, Laulile signed with the Calgary Stampeders practice roster.